EmergentSoftware/eslint-config/README.md

 For VS Code use the following:

-dbaeumer.vscode-eslint
+> dbaeumer.vscode-eslint
+> esbenp.prettier-vscode

-esbenp.prettier-vscode (ensure prettier is your default formatter, and format on save is turned on)
+Eensure Prettier is your default formatter, and "Format On Save" is enabled